delphiine/bank-app/README.md

 ### Project Dependencies
 To run the program, first fork or clone this repository, and navigate to the project folder on your local machine.

-run:
+To ensure access to all dependencies:
 ```
-to ensure access to all dependencies:
 npm install
 ```

 ### How to Run the App

-Once you have all the dependences installed, run app.js in your REPL to start the program.
+Once you have all the dependences installed, run app.js in your REPL to start the program

 Run 'jest' to view all test results.